traedamatic/CakePHP2.1-App-Template-/README.md

 chmod 777 webroot/css
 ```

-and the SiteConfig need write access for the configfiles
+and the SiteConfig Plugin need write access for the configfiles:

 ```
 chmod -R 777 Plugin/Siteconfig/Config/Site/*